mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Pattern
     Uses active pattern, but alignment is different per stroke.
 Locked Pattern
-    Locks the pattern to the brushdab
+    Locks the pattern to the brushdab.

 .. _option_mix: